Documents from Exile - DOKUMENTI IZ ISELJENIŠTVA

 Motrišta: “To Those Who Served, and Were Forgotten”

 Now, years later, many of those same people have been overlooked, ignored, or even criticized by the very institutions they helped build.
-She points to the AMCA (Association of Mothers for Croatia Abroad) and similar diaspora initiatives that provided humanitarian aid, raised awareness, and built solidarity when Croatia most needed it.
+She points to the AMCA (Alumni of Croatian Alma Mater) and similar diaspora initiatives that provided humanitarian aid, raised awareness, and built solidarity when Croatia most needed it.

 Valentina asks hard questions: Why do communities forget so easily?
 Why do some now rewrite history, claiming credit for others’ efforts?
 Her tone is not bitter, but deeply reflective.